 Universities may apply for approval of new academic programs following the guidelines in the Kansas Board of Regents Policy Manual.
 Fort Hays State University has submitted an application for approval and the proposing academic unit has responded to all of the requirements of the program approval process.

-May 15, 2019
+Board staff concurs with the Council of Presidents and the Council of Chief Academic Officers in recommending approval.
+June 3, 2019